-AN INAUGURATION TO MAKE ORWELL PROUD (By Dr. Michael L. Brown)Filed under Law & Politics on January 20th, 2013 by Bryan Purtle
+AN INAUGURATION TO MAKE ORWELL PROUDFiled under Law & Politics on January 20th, 2013 by Michael L. Brown

 It was bad enough for the White House to disinvite a pastor from praying at President Obama’s inauguration because he expressed orthodox Christian views in a sermon delivered almost 20 years ago.
 But to disinvite him in order to reflect “this administration’s vision of inclusion and acceptance for all Americans” is enough to make George Orwell proud.
 Talk about a classic example of doublespeak!